JoaoFerreira165/Aplicacao-de-monitorizacao-da-qualidade-do-Ar/README.md

 # meteo

 The "Air Quality Monitoring Application" is a user-friendly software solution designed to track and assess air quality in real-time.
-It offers valuable insights into various air pollutants, such as particulate matter (PM2.5 and PM10), carbon monoxide (CO), nitrogen dioxide (NO2), and ozone (O3), Temperature, etc. Users can access up-to-date air quality data,
+It offers valuable insights into various air pollutants, such as particulate matter (PM2.5 and PM10), carbon monoxide (CO), nitrogen dioxide (NO2), and ozone (O3), Temperature, etc. Users can access up-to-date air quality data.

 Key Features: